alanphys/Form2PDF/readme.txt

-Form2PDF (c) AC Chamberlain Copyright 2021
+Form2PDF (c) AC Chamberlain Copyright 2020-2022

 1) Introduction
 This unit renders (very crudely) the text and image components of a form to a PDF using the fcl-pdf package.
 The object is not to provide a pixel by pixel representation of the form, but to record the text and image information.
 Multiline controls such as TStringGrid and TMemo are printed out in their entirety.
 The unit is modularised so new components can be added easily.
+Written for Free Pascal and Lazarus.

 2) Licence
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at